 (Editor’s note: This is a revised version of an earlier story.)

-The status of Anshei Sfard synagogue took a new turn Thursday when the Louisville Metro Council voted unanimously to review a city commission’s decision to designate the shul a historic landmark.
+The status of Anshei Sfard synagogue took a new turn Thursday when the Louisville Metro Council voted unanimously to review a city commission’s decision to designate the building a historic landmark.

 Councilwoman Barbara Sexton Smith, D-District 4, who sponsored the resolution, said she was not asking her colleagues to take a position now.
 “This action tonight simply will be to allow us to initiate a review.”

-The ruling temporarily shelves the March 22 decision by the city’s Historic Landmarks Commission, which voted 5-4 to designate the synagogue as historic, citing it as an example of the mid-century modern architectural style.
+The ruling temporarily shelves the March 22 decision by the city’s Historic Landmarks Commission, which voted 5-4 to designate the synagogue as a historic landmark, citing it as an example of the mid-century modern architectural style.

 Anshei Sfard doesn’t want the designation, saying it will make finding a buyer more difficult and risk the survival of Kentucky’s only Orthodox Jewish congregation.